Moor or Less Marvellous

 Yorkshire Moors Steam Railway Holiday

 Discover a more or less inspirational holiday combining the highlight attractions of North East Yorkshire.
 From a “country” hotel in sleepy Northallerton we can cruise on the Tees, steam to Whitby and Wensleydale and enjoy super scenery throughout.
-Add into the mix Eden Camp, Beamish, the National Railway Museum, fish ‘n chips and cheese and we are sure of a winning recipe – more or less!
+Add into the mix Eden Camp, the Weardale Railway, National Railway Museum, fish ‘n chips and cheese and we are sure of a winning recipe – more or less!

 FridayWe meet at Darlington Station at lunchtime, more or less!
 Nearby is Stockton “the cradle of the railways” and from here we take a tranquil cruise aboard the Teesside Princess up to Preston Park.
-Northallerton is but ½ an hour from here.
+Northallerton is but ½ an hour away.

-SaturdayOur “local” line is the Wensleydale Railway.
-The restored section of the Northallerton to Hawes Railway runs along the dale between Leeming Bar and Redmire passing farms set amid rolling hills and the pleasant market town of Leyburn.
+SaturdayOur “local” line is the Wensleydale Railway running between Leeming Bar and Redmire passing farms set amid rolling hills.
 We will make the best use of today’s steam hauled services to include the line’s attractions as well as visiting the former terminus at Hawes.
 Here we can discover the secrets of rope-making, see cheese being made and enjoy a tasting at the Creamery – fancy a sandwich Gromit!

 SundayOne of the most well-known and prestigious steam railways in the UK is the North Yorkshire Moors running for 28,968 metres, more or less, between Pickering and Whitby.
 We make the most of our visit with a flexible itinerary offering the chance to visit Grosmont and “Heartbeat’s” Goathland as well.
 To complete our NYM’s experience we’ll use local rail on the Esk Valley Line and bounce to the beach at Victorian Saltburn.
 Tonight’s evening meal will be the best fish ‘n chips in Yorkshire, included of course, and in Whitby.

-TuesdayOur final day starts, after breakfast, with a journey back in time at Eden Camp.
-This absorbing museum depicts the social life of those living in the war years.
-It’s all housed in the original huts of a former army camp and is truly fascinating.
-Later we travel to York and set down at the National Railway Museum for a “taster” visit of a couple of hours (some spend all day here!).
+TuesdayOur final day starts at Eden Camp.
+This absorbing museum depicts the social life of those living in the war years and is housed in original huts of a former army camp.
+Later we travel to York for the National Railway Museum for a “taster” visit of a couple of hours.
 Homeward bound journeys commence from the adjacent mainline station early afternoon – more or less!

 The Golden Lion Hotel, Northallerton